zaproxy/action-full-scan/README.md

 ### `token`

 **Optional** ZAP action uses the default action token provided by GitHub to create and update the issue for the full scan.
 You do not have to create a dedicated token.
-Make sure to use the GitHub's default action token when running the action(`secrets.GIT_TOKEN`).
+Make sure to use the GitHub's default action token when running the action(`secrets.GITHUB_TOKEN`).

 ### `fail_action`